altsheets/chaincountdown/README.md

 ## autostart

-See the [README-serverinstall.txt](README-serverinstall.txt) or use a docker image: ...
+See the [daemon/README-serverinstall.txt](daemon/README-serverinstall.txt) or use a docker image: ...

 ## docker